Pastoralee/fisheye-sky-segmentation/README.md

 ### Contents
 The Google Drive folder includes:

+- **Segmentation masks** for both base models and meta-models.
-- **Training, validation, and test images** for both the CNN and the LightGBM meta-model.
+- **Validation and test images** for evaluation.
-- **Segmentation masks** corresponding to all images.
 - **Trained model weights** for base models and LightGBM meta-models.

+**Training images are NOT included** because they are sourced from Google Street View and cannot be redistributed directly due to licensing restrictions.

-Each image filename includes the **latitude and longitude** coordinates of its location for reference, which can be used to retrieve the corresponding Google Street View panoramas at the correct location.
+Each image filename includes the **latitude and longitude** coordinates so you can fetch the corresponding panoramas yourself.

+---

+### Reconstruct Training Data
+To obtain the training images:
+- Use the provided **`GSV_extract_dataset.ipynb`** notebook to fetch and process images directly from Google Street View.
+- Alternatively, call the utility functions in **`GSV_utils.py`** to programmatically download and assemble the images using the included panorama IDs.

+> **Note:** Downloading images requires a Google Street View API key and must comply with Google’s Terms of Service.

 ---

 ## Citation